Annotation guidelines for the 'segmentation' model

 <body>; if they concern header elements they go into a

 <front> element.
 See this screenshot as an example:

 The following example shows a case where we have an acknowledgment (in the red frame) that gets encoded as a

 <div type="acknowledgment"> whereas the title reference underneath (in the orange frame) is encoded using a

 Tables and Figures

-Figures and tables belong to the main body structure: they are not to be encoded specifically.
+Figures and tables belong to the main body structure: they are not to be specifically encoded at the segmentation level.

-If a figure or table appears in an abstract (which is rare but it happens), this item should remain within the
+<div type="annex"> element.
+If a figure or table appears in an abstract (which is rare but might happen), this item should remain within the

 It happens that GROBID picks up hidden text that is present but not visible on the PDF's page for the reader (compare the XML below with the screenshot of the PDF page, the context being highlighted by red boxes); such content should not be surrounded by any element as to indicate to Grobid to ignore it.